CdrikPxL/RetroDiction/README.md

 I found that fitting for a theme primarily dealing with past (retro) plus the fact that Retrodiction can also be taken as a word play on retro addiction :)

 ## Aims
-#### Light-weight
-Light on resources and able to run without any problems on any rig.
+- **Light-weight:** Light on resources and able to run without any problems on any rig.
-#### Comprehensive
-Includes most of the systems in Arcades, Computers, Consoles and Handhelds.
+- **Comprehensive:** Includes most of the systems in Arcades, Computers, Consoles and Handhelds.
 Placekeepers for many systemns which are not currently emulated.
-#### Adaptability
-Ablity to accomodate more systems and change the look of the layout with minimal effort.
+- **Adaptability:** Ablity to accomodate more systems and change the look of the layout with minimal effort.
-#### Compatibility
-Compatible with Windows, Linux and Mac Operating systems and any variation based on these systems.
+- **Compatibility:** Compatible with Windows, Linux and Mac Operating systems and any variation based on these systems.
-#### Origanization
-Ability to organize a very large amount of systems and roms in an easy to understand format plus arranging things in a way which makes it easy to find and access desired rom with minimal effort.
+- **Origanization:** Ability to organize a very large amount of systems and roms in an easy to understand format plus arranging things in a way which makes it easy to find and access desired rom with minimal effort.

 ## Credits